Skip to content

 kubectl delete clusterrolebinding dm-pods

-Module 1.7: kubeadm Basics - Cluster bootstrap and node management.
+Module 1.7: kubeadm Basics - Uncover cluster bootstrapping, node join procedures, and control plane lifecycle management.